tmtsoftware/galil-prototype/README.md

 The build is based on sbt and depends on libraries published from the [csw](https://github.com/tmtsoftware/csw) project.

-Note: The version of csw used by this project is declared in the variable CSW.Version in the file [project/Libs.scala](project/Libs.scala).
+Note: The version of CSW used by this project is declared in the variable CSW.Version in the file [project/Libs.scala](project/Libs.scala).
-That value may be a Git SHA for the commt that was last tested with this project.
-If so, use it in place of `$SHA` below.
+That value may be a Git SHA for the commit that was last tested with this project, or the name of a git tag, e.g. for a release.

-See [here](https://www.scala-sbt.org/1.0/docs/Setup.html) for instructions on installing sbt.
+The CSW dependencies can be resolved using the jitpack plugin, and does not need to be checked out and built from github.
+Note in this case, you will need to download the CSW applications to have access to the csw-services.sh CSW start script.

-Before building this project, make sure to checkout and build the csw project.
-For example:
+However, if desired, it can be checked out and built locally if you want to work with the latest (albeit possibly unstable) code.
+If so, follow the directions below:

 ```
 git clone https://github.com/tmtsoftware/csw.git
 cd csw